 Cotija is a hard cheese made from raw cow milk and originates from the town of Cotija in Mexico.
-It is a remarkable cheese that changes its texture and flavor profile over time.
-A freshly made batch will have a white appearance with a strong salty flavor, a lot like feta.
+It is a delicious cheese that changes its texture and flavor profile over time.
+Like feta, a freshly made batch will have a white appearance with a strong salty flavor.
 After the aging process, it becomes hard and crumbly, like parmesan.
-It is no surprise that Cotija is the “Parmesan of Mexico.”
+Cotija is known as the “Parmesan of Mexico.”